nazmul-nhb/nexus-news-client/README.md

 - **Navbar**: Includes a theme toggler icon to switch between dark and light modes.
 Clicking the profile picture opens a menu with profile links and a logout button.
 - **Scroll Buttons**: Allows users to scroll to the top or bottom of pages.
-- **Headline Scroller**: Displays the latest headlines scrolling from right to left.
+- **Headline Scroller**: On top of Navbar displays the latest headlines scrolling from right to left.
 - **Live Clock**: Shows a live clock on the right corner of the website.
 - **404 Error Page**: Displays when an invalid URL is accessed.

-### Technologies Used in this Project
+## Technologies Used in this Project

 - ReactJS
 - JavaScript